In my years as a Corporate Event Planner, I can tell you the first choice for any corporate event venue are hotels and convention centers.

 First, place yourself in a traveler’s mindset.

 What are some places you have never visited but would like to?
 Are there any cool amenities you would like to see that isn’t standard no matter where you go?
-Are there any leisure events going on in the surrounding area?
+What leisure events are going on in the surrounding area?

 As a tourist, you want to take full advantage of your trip.
 You want to see as much as possible, go during the best time, and enjoy yourself without having to pay a ton.
 Now use that mindset in finding your venue.